sarveshmann/cse15l-lab-reports/lab_report_5.md

 ![Error](student-error.png)

-      **Detail the failure-inducing input and context.
+  * **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working           directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**
         <br> I ran this command `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-lab3` which runs the grade.sh script using a github repository.
 My current working directory is `/home/linux/ieng6/cs15lsp23/cs15lsp23ij/list-examples-grader`

 > ### Responses:

-  * **Tutor**: Hey! that's a good question.
+  * **Tutor**: Hey!
 You are right, it seems like your `grade.sh` script file is potentially missing a statement.
 Try the following command to look into your grade.sh file: `vim grade.sh`.
 Afterwards, go to line #37 using this shortcut: `37G`

   * **Student**: Hey! thanks for your response.
 I tried the commands you told me and here is a screenshot of what I see: